MichaelLangbein/tdl2/backend/data/wiki/interesting/electricity.md

 ### MOSFET

 -   Like a NPN ... but doesn't require _current_ to go through base, but only voltage to be felt at it
 -   Much easier to make circuits from.
-Good for H-bridge inverters, for example
+Good for H-bridge inverters, for example.
+-   Can be activated without being put in line of main-curcuit (contrary to NPN): attaching an arduino's output _without inlining_ is already enough to activate.
 -   https://www.youtube.com/watch?v=AwRJsze_9m4
 -